Kamahl19/react-starter/DOCS.md

 React support is provided by [react-i18next](https://react.i18next.com/).
 There is a short [comparison to react-i18n](https://react.i18next.com/guides/the-drawbacks-of-other-i18n-solutions) library and a [Step by step guide](https://react.i18next.com/latest/using-with-hooks).
 This project's i18next configuration is defined in [src/i18n/index.ts](./src/i18n/index.ts).
 Translations in form of JSON files are located in `src/i18n/{language}/{namespace}.json`.
 IDE support is covered by TypeScript typings [src/i18n/types.d.ts](./src/i18n/types.d.ts).

-i18next ecosystem provides [many plugins and tools](https://www.i18next.com/overview/plugins-and-utils) to automate i18n management, to ease the cooperation between developers and translators, etc. This project includes one such plugin [i18next-parser](https://github.com/i18next/i18next-parser) to parse the codebase and extract translation keys into JSON resource file.
+i18next ecosystem provides [many plugins and tools](https://www.i18next.com/overview/plugins-and-utils) to automate i18n management, to ease the cooperation between developers and translators, etc. This project includes one such plugin [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) for language detection in the browser.
+There is also [i18next-parser](https://github.com/i18next/i18next-parser) to parse the codebase and extract translation keys into JSON resource file.

 ## React Router